DigitalzombieTLD/AudioAddOn-CollectionManager/README.md

 - AudioAddOn Mod: TBD

 # What is it?
-This tool can help you to manage installed "audio collections" for the TLD mod "AudioAddOn".
+This tool can help you to create & manage installed "audio collections" for the TLD mod "AudioAddOn".

 # What are audio collections?
 Audio collections help in sorting audioclips for different audio categories.